George Washington’s Thanksgiving Proclamation

 That a joint committee of both Houses be directed to wait upon the President of the United States, to request that he would recommend to the people of the United States a day of public thanksgiving and prayer to be observed by acknowledging, with grateful hearts, the many signal favors of Almighty God, especially by affording them an opportunity peaceably to establish a Constitution of government for their safety and happiness.

 The Senate approved this same resolution the following day, and it was forwarded to President George Washington.
-He responded by issuing his Thanksgiving Proclamation, which was made on October 3, “in the year of our Lord” 1789, from New York City, which at that time was the nation’s capital; it is presented below in its entirety.
-(We also discussed this in the second segment of our most recent podcast.)
+He responded by issuing his, which was made on October 3, “in the year of our Lord” 1789, from New York City, which at that time was the nation’s capital; it is presented below in its entirety.
+(We also discussed this in .)

 Part of the Thanksgiving tradition in my family, before we pray and sit down to eat, is to read together some portions that remind us of the real meaning of this national day for giving thanks to God.
 How good it would be if, around so many Thanksgiving tables this year, families read together what our first President, who was also the father of our country, said about the need to give thanks as a nation to God for all the blessings He has bestowed upon us!